-Spitzkoppe – The Granite Cathedrals of Namibia
+Spitzkoppe – the granite cathedrals of Namibia

 Spitzkoppe is a majestic cluster of granite peaks in the Namib Desert, renowned as the 'Matterhorn of Namibia'.
 A place for camping, climbing, and discovering ancient rock paintings.